Daryl Arnold

 Daryl Arnold (November 12, 1924 – December 30, 1997) was a farmer, businessman and diplomat.
 He served as the 8th United States Ambassador to Singapore from 1987 to 1989.

 Career

-Prior to his diplomatic career Arnold served as president of the Western Growers Association one of the largest agricultural trade associations in the United States.
+Arnold served as president of the Western Growers Association, one of the largest agricultural trade associations in the United States, for 16 years.

-Death
+In 1987, Arnold was appointed ambassador to Singapore by President Ronald Reagan.
+He served as an ambassador till 1989 and became Singapore’s honorary consul general in California.

+Personal life

-Ambassador Arnold and his wife Shirley were driving to Palm Springs, California to celebrate her 73rd birthday.
+Arnold and his wife Shirley were driving to Palm Springs, California to celebrate her 73rd birthday.
 On the way, their Cadillac veered off the highway and crashed into a signpost killing them both.
 Arnold and his wife had been married for 51 years and lived in Corona del Mar, California.